StarRocks/starrocks/docs/en/table_design/table_types/primary_key_table.md

 ### Primary key

-The primary key of a table is used to uniquely Identify each row in that table.
+The primary key of a table is used to uniquely identify each row in that table.
 The one or more columns comprising the primary key are defined in the `PRIMARY KEY`, and have the UNIQUE constraint and NOT NULL constraint.

 Take note of the following considerations about the primary key: